 A visit to nature’s own jacuzzi makes for a unique, special and cheap day out.
 Located around an hour from Santa Ana, this is the perfect place to rest your tired muscles after climbing the nearby volcano.

-About the Malacatiupan hot spring waterfalls and river
+About the Malacatiupan hot spring waterfall El Salvador

 Best Time to Visit

-As such, tourist attractions such as Salto de Malacatiupan Atiquizaya and the nearby Santa Ana volcano are rarely super busy.
-Of course, footfall is still high on weekends and national holidays when locals and domestic tourists visit.
-But, you shouldn’t expect to see crowds.
+As such, tourist attractions such as El Salto de Malacatiupan Atiquizaya and the nearby Santa Ana volcano are rarely super busy.
+Of course, weekends and national holidays are the busiest when locals and domestic tourists visit.

 Where is Salto de Malacatiupan El Salvador?

-Around 6 km west of the small Salvadorian town of Atiquizaya is where you’ll find these hot spring waterfalls.
+The Cascadas de Malacatiupan are around 6 km west of the small Salvadorian town of Atiquizaya.
 See the exact location on Google Maps here.

 How to get to Salto de Malacatiupan Atiquizaya